cmswalker/maybe-try/README.md

 Both parameters are **REQUIRED**, maybe-try does not supply a default value for you

-Retuns an object with caught errors (if any) and either the result or fallbackValue, depending on success
+Returns an object with caught errors (if any) and either the result or fallbackValue, depending on success

 More in-depth examples can be found [here](https://github.com/cmswalker/maybe-try/blob/master/examples)

+### Synchronous Version

 ```js
 const maybeTry = require('maybe-try');